 A joint venture is when two or more businesses pool their resources and expertise to achieve a particular goal.
 A clear agreement is an essential part of building a good joint venture relationship.
-Here are some additional key considerations:
+Here are some other key considerations.

-1. Plan carefully.
 Every partnership should begin with careful planning.
-Before you proceed, you should review your business strategy to see if a joint venture is the best way to achieve your aims.
-Analyse strengths and weaknesses of both businesses to see if your partner is a good match.
-See SWOT analysis example.
+Review your business strategy to see if a joint venture is the best way to achieve your aims.
+Use our SWOT analysis example to consider the strengths and weaknesses of both businesses and see if your partner is a good match.

-2. Communication is a key part of building the relationship.
-Make sure that everyone involved understands the basics of the joint venture agreement, as well as the fine details, including goals, financial contributions, human resources and expected length of the deal.
+Communication is a key part of building a relationship.
+Make sure that everyone involved understands the basics of the joint venture agreement, as well as the fine details, including goals, financial contributions, human resources and the expected length of the deal.
 It's usually a good idea to arrange regular, face-to-face meetings for all the key people involved in the joint venture.
-For ideas on ways to improve communication, see inform and consult your employees.
+In some cases, you may have to legally inform and consult your employees.

-3. Build trust.
-Sharing information openly, particularly on financial matters, also helps avoid partners becoming suspicious of each other.
+Sharing information openly, particularly on financial matters, helps build trust and credibility, and can prevent partners from becoming suspicious of each other.
 The more trust there is, the better the chances that your relationship will work.

-4. Monitor performance.
 It's essential that everyone knows what you are trying to achieve and works towards the same goals.
-Establishing clear performance indicators lets you measure performance and can give you early warning of potential problems.
-See how to create a joint venture agreement.
+Establishing clear performance indicators lets you measure performance and set targets and can give you an early warning of potential problems.

 Forming a joint venture can be challenging, but if done right, it can be worth the effort.
 It can move your business in a positive direction and offer opportunities through increased revenue and reputation.
-Read more about joint venture - benefits and risks.
+Read more about joint venture advantages and disadvantages.